mourawas/theblockbusters-datastory/sections/06_complete_model.md

     {% include plots/05_complete_ols.html %}
 </div>

 As in the decision tree, the budget stands out as the most significant factor influencing a movie's popularity.
 The large positive coefficient reinforces the idea that bigger budgets lead to higher-quality movies and wider audience reach.
-The *cast_country_count variable*, which measures the diversity of a movie's cast in terms of their countries of origin, also plays a key role.
-This reflects how an internationally diverse cast can broaden a movie's appeal across global markets.

 Another notable factor is cast diversity, measured by the *cast_country_count* variable.
 This metric reflects the variety of countries represented in a movie’s cast.
 The positive impact of this variable indicates that a diverse cast broadens a movie’s appeal, particularly in global markets, where representation and relatability play key roles in attracting audiences.